jkjung-avt/tensorrt_demos/README.md

 2. Build the Cython code if it has not been done yet.
 Refer to step 3 in Demo #1.

 3. Run the "trt_mtcnn.py" demo program.
-For example, I just grabbed from the internet a poster of The Avengers for testing.
+For example, I grabbed from the internet a poster of The Avengers for testing.

    ```shell
    $ cd ${HOME}/project/tensorrt_demos